pmugambi/home/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a PhD candidate in the<a href = "https://www.cics.umass.edu/"> Manning College of Information and Computer Science</a>, at University of Massachusetts, Amherst (UMass), working with <a href="https://www.cics.umass.edu/people/fiterau-brostean-ina">Dr. Ina Fiterau</a> in the <a href="https://groups.cs.umass.edu/infofusion/home/"> InFusion lab</a>.
 Prior to UMass, I worked as a software engineer at IBM Research Africa, in Nairobi, Kenya.
 My undergraduate degree was in Computer Science at University of Nairobi, Kenya.
-Full list of my education and work experience on<a href="https://drive.google.com/file/d/1W0QdmENVvyXWu5LM_DbLCd4EUSjvOmZc/view?usp=sharing"> my CV</a>.
+Full list of my education and work experience on<a href="https://drive.google.com/file/d/1ymeYDMoblZlYs1-QLbZQivydXY3MOLcs/view?usp=drive_link"> my CV</a>.

-My research is at the intesection of Data Science and Healthcare.
+My research is at the intersection of Data Science and Healthcare.
 Specifically, I leverage Statistics and Machine Learning to improve health equity.
 To this end, I build systems that:

   - automatically extract comprable cohorts from multiple electronic health datasets
   - determine whether there are statistically significant differences in treatment of those chorts